apache/spark/docs/running-on-yarn.md

 ## Launching your application with Apache Oozie

-Apache Oozie can launch Spark.
+Apache Oozie can launch Spark applications as part of a workflow.
-In a secure cluster, such an application will need the relevant tokens to access the cluster's services.
+In a secure cluster, the launched application will need the relevant tokens to access the cluster's services.
 If Spark is launched with a keytab, this is automatic.
 However, if Spark is to be launched without a keytab, the responsibility for setting up security must be handed over to Oozie.